Chikanz/Duck-Pizza/_Games/november.markdown

 ### Anything to brag about?

-~5,000 plays, really nice comments from players, also found its way to some some [random japanese image board](https://bbs.no1game.net/bbs/kareha.cgi/1534811823/) (my proudest achievement)
+~5,000 plays, really nice comments from players, also somehow found its way to a [random japanese image board](https://bbs.no1game.net/bbs/kareha.cgi/1534811823/) (my proudest achievement)

 ### Tech?